Skip to main content

 8.Post-lockdown transport choices

-On this basis and in the first 24 months of the project, ACCTING research developed the theoretical and methodological framework to ensure the integration of the perspectives of complexity and intersectionality.
-It has involved an extensive mapping and comparative analysis of almost 700 bottom-up environmental initiatives, identifying local authorities, NGOs, CSOs and other actors in 34 countries.
+On this basis, research activities ACCTING developed the theoretical and methodological framework to ensure the integration of the perspectives of complexity and intersectionality.
+It involved an extensive mapping and comparative analysis of almost 700 bottom-up environmental initiatives, identifying local authorities, NGOs, CSOs and other actors in 34 countries.
 In parallel, the eight thematic and interdisciplinary research lines were developed.
 The successful implementation of the first of the two research cycles of qualitative data collection resulted in 400 narrative interviews gathered through fieldwork in 14 countries along the eight research lines, published in Open Access.
-This set the stage for the on-going second research cycle of case studies.
-At the same time, the multi-sectoral workshops - Open Studios - were developed and conducted, leveraging the research results and co-creating ideas and concepts for innovative solutions.
-The knowledge and insights produced have been used to produce operational recommendations, published as Factsheets, and research agendas, and to launch ten pilot actions to make the project results even more visible and concrete, and to test innovative solutions to advance behavioural change for an inclusive and equal European Green Deal.
+The final stage involved the second research cycle of case studies, which saw 435 interviews, leading into synthesised and comparative analyses of the two research cycles.
+At the same time, the multi-sectoral workshops - Open Studios - were developed and conducted, leveraging the research results and co-creating ideas and concepts for innovative solutions, similarly in two cycles.
+The knowledge and insights produced have been used to produce two rounds of operational recommendations, published as Factsheets, and research agendas, and to launch, implement, monitor and evaluate ten pilot actions, making the project results even more visible and concrete, and to test innovative solutions to advance behavioural change for an inclusive and equal European Green Deal.

-By providing in-depth knowledge of inequalities caused or worsened by Green Deal policies and involving stakeholders in the co-creation of solutions, ACCTING will have four main impacts:
+By providing in-depth knowledge of inequalities caused or worsened by Green Deal policies and involving stakeholders in the co-creation of solutions, ACCTING has delivered on four main impact goals:

 - Make visible the effects of the Green Deal on vulnerable people and the emergence of new forms of discrimination and inequality